OWASP/OpenCRE/writeups/owasp_in_sdlc/owasp_in_sdlc.md

 ### 1. The Software Development LifeCycle and You

-The Systems Development Lifecycle is often depicted as a 6 part cyclical process where every step builds on top of the previous ones.
+The Systems Development Lifecycle (SDLC) is often depicted as a 6 part cyclical process where every step builds on top of the previous ones.
 In a similar fashion, security can be embedded in a SDLC by building on top of previous steps with policies, controls, designs, implementations and tests making sure that the product only performs the functions it was designed to and nothing more.

 However, modern Agile practitioners often find themselves at an impasse, there is a wealth of competing projects, standards and vendors who all claim to be the best solution in the field.